 From Static Chatbots to Agentic AI: What the Next Wave of Automation Means for Your Business

 For the past few years, most organizations have experienced AI through chatbots and assistants that answer questions, summarize documents, or draft content on demand.
-These tools are useful, but they are fundamentally reactive: you ask, they respond.
-Agentic AI represents the next step in this evolution, moving from “smart autocomplete” to systems that can pursue goals, take actions, and collaborate across tools with limited supervision.
+These tools are useful.
+But after watching how dozens of organizations have integrated them, I'd describe most deployments as productive but passive: you ask, they respond.
+The human is still doing the coordination, the decision-making, and the follow-through.

 What is Agentic AI?